asathkumara/dotnet-blazor-poker/README.md

 ## Introduction

 A simplified version of the five card draw poker variant built using .NET and Blazor WASM.
+This app is also a Progressive Web App (PWA) that can be installed on your device.

 ### Live demo available at https://dotnet-blazor-poker.vercel.app/